EEOB-BioData/BCB546X-R/_episodes/03-data-structures-and-data-subsetting.md

 ~~~
 {: .output}

-Factors crip up all over R, and occasionally cause headaches for new R users.
-We'll discuss why in the next lesson.
+Factors crip up all over R, and occasionally cause headaches for new R users (see below).

 ### Matrices and arrays {#matrices-and-arrays}